METEO 3 Lesson 10 Images

 Text description of the varies between 22.1 degrees and 24.5 degrees image.

 The image illustrates the concept of axial obliquity variation.
-It features a dark, partially illuminated sphere resembling a planet, set against a black background.
-Two red lines originate from a point on the sphere's surface, diverging upward, symbolizing different axial tilt angles.
-The angles between these lines and a vertical white line are marked with two white arrows.
-One arrow indicates an angle of 22.1 degrees, and the other indicates 24.5 degrees.
-The sphere is partially in shadow, suggesting rotation or illumination from an off-screen light source.
+It depicts a dark, partially illuminated sphere representing Earth against a black background, with illumination coming from the Sun and leaving part of the sphere in shadow.
+Two red lines extend upward from a point on the sphere’s surface, diverging to represent different axial tilt angles.
+A vertical white line serves as a reference axis.
+The angles between the red lines and the vertical line are marked by white arrows, indicating tilt values of 22.1 degrees and 24.5 degrees.
+Together, these elements visually demonstrate the range of Earth’s axial tilt and how it varies over time.

 Credit: NASA GSFC